Lavender Flower Meaning, Symbolism, and Cultural Significance Around the World

-Lavender Flowers Uses and Benefits:
+Lavender Flowers Uses and Benefits

 Lavender essential oils serve as a natural remedy for sleeping problems.
 They are effective insect repellents, too.
-In some households, the oil is dissolved in water and used to clean kitchen and bathroom surfaces.
+In some households, lavender oil is dissolved in water and used to clean kitchen and bathroom surfaces.

 On the other hand, the flowers are commonly dried and used in closets to scent clothes and repel moths.
 As for the Ancient Romans, the aromatic blooms work well in baths.

-Lavender Flowers Meaning and Symbolism
+Lavender Meaning and Symbolism

 As with most well-received ornamentals, lavender flowers’ meaning and symbolism make them all more appealing and significant.

-Lavender Flower Meanings & Colors
+Lavender Meaning & Flower Colors